DataBiosphere/cbas/DEVELOPMENT.md

 ### Database Configuration
-ECM relies on a Postgresql database server.
+The Batch Analysis service relies on a Postgresql database server.
 There are two options for running the Postgres server:

 - Manual setup:
   Setup Postgres using whatever method you like.
 - Convenient app setup:
-  Install [the convenient app](https://postgresapp.com/), and create a database called `ecm`.
+  Install [the convenient app](https://postgresapp.com/), and create a database called `batchanalysis`.

 #### Initialize your database:
 ```sh